The Best Laptops for Writers 2025 (Famous Authors Choice)

 Wifi 6

-This is the CHEAPEST laptop for writing with the best bang for your buck.
-For 300 dollars, you’ll get:
+This is the cheapest laptop for writing with the best bang for your buck.
+For $300, you get:

 - FHD Display